Library Resources at the Normal Campus

 Because of the limited computer access and the fact that the library is a quiet study area, it is not recommended that faculty send entire classes there.

-You can have I-Share books sent there, which would cut about a day off of the transit time for the books.
+You can have I-Share books sent there.
 Choose Heartland Community College as the pick-up library.
 To check out books, present your Lincoln College ID with the library barcode on the back of the card at the front desk.

 To get to Heartland Community College Library from the Normal Campus: